writingteacher/who-working/docs/api/change-worker-property-by-id.md

 # Change a worker property value

-Update any property of a specific workr record.
+Update any property of a specific worker record.
 Enter the ID number followed by the property name and value in the request body.

 ## HTTP method